 The Carefree Water Company provides potable water service to a majority of the Town of Carefree under the authority of the Town of Carefree, Arizona Utilities Community Facilities District (UCFD).
 The UCFD was formed by the Town of Carefree in 1998 and wholly owns the Water Company.
-The Town Council acts as the Board of Directors for both the UCFD and the Water Company.
+By state law, the Town Council acts as the Board of Directors for both the UCFD and the Water Company.

 The UCFD and the Carefree Water Company continue to be in sound financial condition and in full compliance with their repayment obligations.
-Repayment of the Bond Purchase that financed the original acquisition of the Water Company by the UCFD was completed at the end of FY 17-18, with the final payment made at the beginning of FY 18-19.
+Repayment of the Bond Purchase that financed the original acquisition of the Water Company by the UCFD was completed at the beginning of FY 18-19.

-Beginning in FY 21-22, the UCFD and Water Company's focus has been directed to providing potable water service to all residents within the Carefree Town Limits.
-This has encompassed an effort to acquire approximately 535 customers currently served water by the Town of Cave Creek and required the acquisition of the water infrastructure serving these customers.
+In FY 21-22, approximately 535 customers previously served by the Town of Cave Creek water utility department were annexed into the Carefree water system to address numerous concerns residents raised about water quality, water pressure, fire hydrant repairs, future of water resources and watermain breaks.
 This acquired infrastructure included 18.5 miles of pipeline and 5 booster pump station sites.
 In addition, new infrastructure planning, design, and construction were needed to support these new customers.

-Required new infrastructure includes approximately 25,000 lineal feet of pipeline, a 300,000 gallon water storage reservoir, and booster pump station upgrades.
-Construction of this new infrastructure is being done under the Carefree Water Consolidation Project.
+This new infrastructure includes approximately 25,000 linear feet of pipeline, a 300,000 gallon water storage reservoir, and booster pump station upgrades.

 To support this construction effort, the UCFD sold Series 2021 Bonds in September of 2021. \$18.5 million in Water Revenue Bonds were issued with a coupon rate of 4%.
-The term of the bonds is 30 years with an annual repayment obligation beginning in FY 22-23 of approximately \$500,000 and \$1.1 million every fiscal year thereafter.
+The term of the bonds is 30 years with an annual repayment obligation beginning in FY 22-23 of approximately \$500,000 and \$1.1 million in principal and interest every fiscal year thereafter.
 This bond issuance was anticipated in the 5-year Rate Plan adopted in 2021 which calls for modest 4.4% water rate increases through FY 25-26 to support this system expansion and repayment obligation.

-Since early FY 18-19 with the retirement of the bonds issued for the purchase of the Water Company, the annual bond repayment amount of \$414,000 has been directed to repay an outstanding loan from the Town.
-From the Water Company's customer's perspective, this repayment transition was a seamless way to fulfill the Water Company's debt obligation.
+Since early FY 18-19 with the retirement of the bonds issued for the purchase of the Water Company, the annual bond repayment amount of \$414,000 has been directed to repay an outstanding loan (Capital Aid in Advance Loan) from the Town.
+From the Water Company's customer's perspective, this repayment transition (from bond repayment to the beginning of the repayment of Capital Aid and Advance Loan) was a seamless way to fulfill the Water Company's debt obligation.
 The Water Company also continues to make annual payments of \$245,000 to the Town for a Water Infrastructure Financing Authority (WIFA) loan that will be retired in FY 25-26.

 Water Company revenues from the sale of water and from other sources during FY 21-22 rose only slightly from the prior fiscal year because of an increase in water conservation awareness due to drought conditions.
-The COVID-19 pandemic overall had only a slight impact on the Water Company's revenue stream, exemplifying the resiliency of our customer base.
-The Water Company did work with customers who experienced financial hardship during the pandemic by setting up payment plans, waiving late fees and interest, and instituting a temporary no-shutoff policy which expired in May of 2021.

-Moving into the future, a significant increase in revenues is expected with the acquisition of 535 customers to be completed in early 2023.
+With the transition of the accounts from Cave Creek to the Carefree Water Company, a significant increase in revenues is expected.
 After that, a continued modest but sustained growth in the local economy and in our customer base over the next 5 to 10 years is expected.